timscodebase/openai-sveltekit-starter/README.md

 It's a zero config (except for env variables) deployment option with CI batteries included.

-Set up a free account, give access your repository, and Vercel will deploy whenever you push to the main branch.
+Set up a free account, give access to your repository, and Vercel will deploy whenever you push to the main branch.

 Backend endpoints are deployed as serverless functions.